CapsAdmin/NattLua/README.md

 I also have a file called `test_focus.lua` in root which will override the test suite when the file is not empty.
 This makes it easier for me to debug specific cases.

-# similar projects
+# Similar projects

 Teal (https://github.com/teal-language/tl) is a language similar to this, with a much higher likelyhood of succeeding as it does not intend to be as verbose as this project.
-I'm thinking another nice goal is that I can contribute what I've learned here.
+I'm thinking a nice goal is that I can contribute what I've learned here, be it through tests or other things.